-For the first time ever Australia Post delivered more than 40 million parcels during December, making it the biggest ever month for parcel volumes for the organisation.
+For the first time ever, Australia Post delivered more than 40 million parcels during December, making it the biggest ever month for parcel volumes for the organization.

 It was all hands on deck over the Christmas period with more than 3000 extra staff employed across the network to handle the huge volumes.

 “We made more than 40 million parcel deliveries in December, and our hardworking posties delivered more than 40 percent of these, as well as more than 210 million letters,” said Bob Black, Australia Post Chief Operating Officer.

 “Our busiest day was Monday 17 December, when we delivered a record three million parcels across the country – by far the biggest day in our history.

 “What we didn’t expect was to have a lot of shoppers race to the finish line to post their festive parcels, with our people delivering a whopping 2.7 million items on Christmas Eve – our next busiest day of the month and equal second-busiest day in history.”

 Australians embraced online shopping like never before, with Australia Post revealing last year that online purchases had grown by almost 20 percent in 12 months.